tauri-apps/nsis-tauri-utils/.changes/kill-process-no-processes.md

 "nsis_tauri_utils": patch
 ---

-`KillProcess` and `KillProcessCurrentUser` should be pushing 0 to the stack instead of 1 when no processes were found
+`KillProcess` and `KillProcessCurrentUser` will now be pushing 2 to the stack instead of 1 when no processes were found